 Foreign Currency Our revenue and operating income are subject to variability due to the effects of foreign currency fluctuations against the U.S. Dollar.
 We have exposure to approximately 50 functional currencies.
 Due to our global operations, weaknesses in some of these currencies are sometimes offset by strengths in others.
-Although the foreign currency environment is difficult to predict, the effects of currency fluctuations are partially mitigated by our hedging strategy.
+The effects of currency fluctuations are partially mitigated by our hedging strategy; however, certain significant currency fluctuations could adversely affect our results of operations.